brecert/bytestructs/readme.md

 Right now it's in-between a javascript friendly `struct` and a way to define actual bytestructs with types, feedback would be appreciated.

+If you want a similar feature to `struct` without the additional features, `bytestruct.mini` (0.5kb gzipped) should fill that need.

+## Examples

 ```js
 import { assertEquals } from "https://deno.land/std@0.174.0/testing/asserts.ts";
 import {